-I’m not sure if the tea works because it’s hard to say how badly I would have been effected if I hadn’t have taken it.
+I’m not sure if the tea works because it’s hard to say how sick I would have felt if I hadn’t have taken it.
 When I expressed an opinion that maybe the coca tea wasn’t working for me there was a gasp of disbelief.
 Probably I wasn’t drinking it right, they said: ‘you have to get the tea on your tongue’ (is there a way to drink tea without getting it on your tongue then?).

 I spent the week a little tired, getting out of breath easily and having to sit down and rest a lot.

 Even my computer was not immune to the effects of the altitude.
 Computers are only guaranteed up to an altitude of around 3,000 metres (the actual figure varies brand to brand but it is around the 3,000 mark).
 I tried to limit my computer use to around an hour a day, (powering it down after use rather than simply putting it to sleep as I normally do) and I used my tablet more for simple stuff like checking emails.
 Although she appeared to suffer no ill effects, at least this knowledge made me aware of the need to back everything up more frequently.

 Cusco is the most popular tourist destination in Peru, mainly because of its proximity to Machu Picchu.
 However there are lots of great places to visit closer to the city too, something that left me a little overwhelmed when it came to planning my stay.
 I am tired of spending entire evenings online, dealing with slow internet speeds whilst trying to research what I want to do next.